Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 The LoRaWAN MAC layer features a frame port field in all frames.
 This field (FPort) is 8-bit long and the values from 1 to 223 can be used.
-It allows LoRaWAN network and application to identify data.
+It allows LoRaWAN networks and applications to identify data.

 The FPort field is part of the SCHC Packet or the SCHC Fragment, as shown in
 {{Fig-lorawan-schc-payload}}.
 The SCHC C/D and the SCHC F/R SHALL concatenate